-“That sounds like a heavy calling to bear.”
+“That sounds like a heavy curse to bear.”

-She sighs, a deflating of self that robs her of inches and hangs her head.
-We spend a moment like that, each in silent thought, and when she looks up, her eyes have filled.
+Curse was the right word, and she responds, exhales, slumps in a deflation of self that rids her of tension and intended violence.
+We spend a moment like that, each in silent thought, and when she looks up, her eyes have filled with tears.

-Do I draw attention to her tears, or not?
-I gamble: “Tissues?”
+Do I draw attention to this, or not?
+A gamble: “Tissues?”